 On the back of Team Wilder, through Deontay’s brother Marsellos, making bombshell accusations of foul play, Fury took to social media to show his disgust.

-‘The Gypsy King’ now plans on punishing Wilder even more than he did when they met in Las Vegas back in February of this year.
+‘The Gypsy King’ now plans to punish Wilder even more than he did when they met in Las Vegas in February of this year.

 Fury stopped an out-of-sorts Wilder in seven painful rounds.

 He said: “This is just a quick video to address all this foul play talk from Deontay Wilder and his team.
 I just read an article (World Boxing News posted) before saying I might have had some blunt objects in my glove.

 “Yea, two big nineteen stone seven, 275-pound destroyers in each glove.
 So yeah, getting punched to the temple may do that to you.”

 — World Boxing News (@WorldBoxingNews) June 29, 2020